The Nasher Museum presented Selections from the Photography Collection, as part of The Collection Galleries.

 Two of the more recent works in the installation are also some of the most intimate.
 Pedro Lasch’s Desplazamiento de la memoria (Memory Shift) is from the artist’s Black Mirror series, in which pre-Columbian ceramic sculptures sit on pedestals and confront themselves and ghostly images of Spanish Baroque paintings emerge from the background.
 Conceived as a conceptual installation originally commissioned by the Nasher Museum in 2008 in which visitors were also reflected in the black mirrors, the artist described this series as making “impossible any clear separation between past-present, artwork-viewer-environment, or the pre- and post-Columbian.”

 Latoya Ruby Frazier’s Self-Portrait in Gramps’ Bedroom depicts the artist in her pajamas standing inside an empty and derelict bedroom.
 Part of Frazier’s Notion of Family series and one of the more enigmatic shown here, this work explores intimate familial relations in the context of the declining fortunes of her hometown of Braddock, PA.
-The photographs in this installation challenge the viewer to determine exactly what is happening in these scenes, ultimately leading us to ask the question, “Just what is real and what is imagined?”
+The photographs in this installation challenged the viewer to determine exactly what is happening in these scenes, ultimately leading us to ask the question, “Just what is real and what is imagined?”